-Conmebol, a privately owned entity headquartered in Argentina, was founded in 1916.
-With approximately 300 employees, the company, which also functions as a tier 1 media tech buyer, reported $849.9M in revenue as of 2024 from its main product, spectator sports.
-It serves as the continental governing body of football in South America and is one of FIFA's six continental confederations.
+Conmebol is a privately owned entity headquartered in Argentina.
+Founded in 1916, it operates with approximately 300 employees and reported $849.9M in revenue as of 2024, functioning as a tier 1 media tech buyer.
+Primarily focused on spectator sports, the organization serves as the continental governing body of football in South America and is one of FIFA's six continental confederations.

 2024 Revenue